 Navigating your motorcycle to Lake Rara—well-hidden in a remote corner of Western Nepal—takes you straight through this beautiful mess.

-Nowhere in Nepal is motorcycling easy.
-Most of the roads across the tiny country are still in deplorable condition and require resilience and skills in mad traffic.
+Most roads across the tiny country are still deplorable and require resilience and skills in mad traffic.
 Remote areas like Lake Rara continue to be challenging to get to.
 Only a few men and even fewer women have dared to journey to the lake on a motorcycle.

-So be prepared; this motorcycle ride to Rara Lake isn't for the faint-hearted.
-But therein lies the challenge some of us simply seek.
+A motorcycle ride to Rara Lake isn't for the faint-hearted.
+But therein lies the challenge some of us seek.

 The magic between Nepal's many flaws